 The second innovation, truly the company's standard-bearer, was the creation and manufacture of the zoom lens.
 With the help of calculations by a Gamma 3 computer, the "Angénieux Paradox" was perfected.
-This permitted the stable movement of a group of movable elements inside the zooms.

-In 1956, the company delivered its first zoom lens, the K1, with mechanical focus.
-Remarkably, 70,000 K1 lenses would be manufactured by the Saint-Héand factories, where 600 employees were working.
-At the same time, Angénieux would cease making prime lenses for the cinema-a market already saturated in France by SOM Berthiot and Kinoptik-in order to concentrate on zoom lenses.
+This permitted the stable movement of a group of movable lens inside the zooms.
+In 1956, the company delivered its first zoom lens, the "K1," with mechanical focus.
+Remarkably, 70,000 K1 lenses would be manufactured by the Saint-Héand factories, where by then 600 employees worked.
+At the same time, Angénieux would cease making prime lenses for the cinema - a market already saturated in France by SOM Berthiot and Kinoptik --- in order to concentrate on zoom lenses.

-The zoom lens was not a new invention when Angénieux decided to perfect it.
+The zoom lens was not a new invention when Angénieux decided

+to perfect it.
 There were already old trademarks on the product in the U.S., England and France.

-Angénieux was able to use the principle of mechanical focus and perfect its power to zoom, utilizing 11 lenses and a nicelyconceived mechanism.
+Angénieux was able to use the principle of mechanical focus and perfect its power to zoom, utilizing 11 lenses and a perfectly-conceived mechanism.
 Three different zoom models were available from the Angénieux Company by the end of 1958, the L1, L2 and L3.
 These lenses, for 9.5mm and 16mm film, were the first variable focus lenses (17 to 68mm) coupled with a reflex viewfinder.
 A 35mm zoom lens was released in 1960.
 Angénieux ended up winning the battle with SOM-Berthiot with lenses that had the greatest power (42x in 1976, 72x in 1994).

-Angénieux, specialist in zoom lenses, was drawn to perfecting the multi-layer treatment of each lens' surface, which would reduce the loss of light when passing through each lens.
-Angénieux lenses were so well-regarded for their high-quality technique that they seduced NASA.
-(Initially chrome, Angénieux lenses would become black to avoid the risks of reflected light during their use).
+Angénieux, specialist in zoom lenses, was drawn to perfecting the multi-layer treatment of each lens' surface, which would improve the loss of light when passing through each lens.
+Angénieux lenses are so well-regarded for their high-quality technique that they seduced NASA (initially chrome, Angénieux lens would become black to avoid the risks of reflected light during their use).

-The company tip-toed into the world of CinemaScope.
-Angénieux had worked on the "Zoomscope" process with Maurice and Roger Fellous and the Franscope Company.
-Angénieux diversified production in 1968 with the 45-90 zoom lens for Leicaflex, because working with Leitz made Pierre Angénieux personally proud.
+The company tip-toed into the world of CinemaScope, although Angénieux had already developed the "Zoomscope" process for Maurice and Roger Fellous' Franscope Company.
+Angénieux diversified his production with the conception in 1968 of the 45-90 zoom lens for Leicaflex, because working with Leitz made Angénieux personally proud.
 In 1969, Angénieux released a line of 4 x 20 and 10 x 15 zooms with remote controls.
-They also delivered a series of remarkable lenses for television cameras, with 10x, 15x and 42x zooms, the latter fabricated especially for the 1980 Olympic Games of Moscow.
+He also delivered a series of remarkable lenses for television cameras, with 10x, 15x and 42x zooms, the latter fabricated especially for the 1980 Olympic Games of Moscow.